RistoAle97/pokeapi-python-wrapper/README.md

 ---

 ## :hammer_and_wrench: How to use

-You can choose whether to use a synchronous client
+You can choose whether to use the synchronous client
 ```python
 from pypokeclient import Client